Overview of the Three Turnings

 Just as it was related to me by the sound of her vīṇā.

-Over the peaks of the eastern mountains of the intellect,
+Over the peaks of the intellect's eastern mountains,

-May this youthful sun of instruction shine out its countless rays of light,
+May this youthful sun of instruction shine its countless rays,

-And cause the thousand petalled lotuses of faith and wisdom to blossom,
+Causing the thousand-petalled lotuses of faith and wisdom to bloom

 This was written by Pema Vajra.
 May it be virtuous!